peperunas/configs/restic/README.md

 ## Quick start

-Create a configuration file which includes all the restic environmental variables needed for your backup.
+Create a configuration file which includes all the restic environment variables needed for your backup.
 Put the file under `/etc/restic`. (e.g: `/etc/restic/local.conf`)

 Here is an example:

-    # restic environmental variables have to be declared in here
+    # restic environment variables have to be declared in here

     # restic remote repository
     #